Wrenbjor/Public-Case-Studies/Tamman.md

 "That's the thing you let Wayne go over.
 He built a sample app he wanted to show you and the bank.
 We could write one codebase and deploy to web and both mobile platforms."

 Mike turned red and ended the meeting.
+They never did take advantage of Flutter.
+My replacement had zero innovation sense and doubled down on ECS.
+A few years later, ECS decided to trim — Tamman lost 20% of its workforce.
+The diversification Mike hired me for never happened.

 ## Technical Stack Summary